 We provide all graduate students with facilities that are configured to the particular needs of students engaged in art education inquiry, art making, and design at a professional level.
 At MICA, you can have your own space, and community too.

 Full-time graduate students are provided independent studios or collaborative workspaces with 24/7 access while their classes are in session and during spring break periods for the duration of their residencies.
 Full-time MFA students maintain studio access during the summer months between their first and second year of study.
 Studio and graduate facility access will be limited or closed during designated college holidays, and other seasonal and break periods.
 Click here to download the Graduate Independent Studio & Collaborative Workspace Agreement.

 Fred Lazarus IV Graduate Center

-The recently expanded and renovated Fred Lazarus IV Graduate Center permanently houses twelve of our sixteen graduate programs, including full time and low-residency MFA, MA and certificate programs.
+The Fred Lazarus IV Graduate Center permanently houses twelve of our sixteen graduate programs, including full time and low-residency MFA, MA and certificate programs.